MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

 ### Create and run the Power Virtual Agents template

-1. In Power Automate in the left panel, select **Process advisor**.
+1. In Power Automate on the left panel, select **Process advisor**.

 1. In the **Start with a popular template** section, select the **Power Platform** tab, and then select the **Power Virtual Agents** tile.